 - The trustee may distribute income and principal to the beneficiary for his or her health, education, maintenance, and support.

 - Trust assets are not subject to the claims of the beneficiary’s creditors, law suits, ex-spouses, or tax liens; that is, third parties cannot force a distribution of trust assets in satisfaction of a claim against the beneficiary.

 - When the beneficiary passes away, the remaining assets pass to his or her descendants, perhaps in continued trust for multiple generations.

 Our society experiences a high rate of divorce and also high levels of litigation.
 Consider whether your descendants could benefit from a beneficiary controlled trust structure and then work with an experienced estate planning attorney to put the structure in place.

-To view article in original publication please visit: http://edgemagazine.com/the-write-plan-8/
+To view this article in the original publication please visit: http://edgemagazine.com/the-write-plan-8/